Josh-XT/AGiXT/README.md

 ### AI Providers

 To switch AI providers, adjust the `AI_PROVIDER` setting in the `.env` file.
 The application is compatible with OpenAI, Oobabooga Text Generation Web UI, and llama.cpp.
 To support additional providers, create a new Python file in the `provider` folder and implement the required functionality.

-### Building Prompts for Plugin System

-Agent-LLM employs a plugin system with customizable prompts for instructing various AI models.
-These prompts are stored in the `model-prompts` folder and are categorized by model name.
-Each model has five prompt types:

-1. model-prompts/{model}/execute.txt
-2. model-prompts/{model}/priority.txt
-3. model-prompts/{model}/system.txt
-4. model-prompts/{model}/task.txt
-5. model-prompts/{model}/script.txt

-For a comprehensive explanation of prompt formats and usage, refer to the [PROMPTS.md](PROMPTS.md) file.

-## Project Structure

-The project is organized into several folders:

-- `commands`: Stores pluggable command modules for enhancing Agent-LLM's functionality.
-- `frontend`: Contains frontend code for Agent-LLM's web interface.
-- `model-prompts`: Houses prompt templates for the various AI models used by Agent-LLM.
-- `provider`: Holds the implementations for the supported AI providers.

 ## Acknowledgments